On the Marriage Podcast for Smart People we don’t often talk about parenting. But when it’s impacting your marriage, then it’s our business!

 The more effectively you’re able to relate to your spouse, the more capable you’ll be as a parent.

 This was proven by a study in 2011 which looked at a more extreme situation than most of us face: high-risk fathers, either high-school dropouts or diagnosed with mental illness.
 As they taught these fathers relational competence (the ability to relate effectively) to their wives or even ex-wives, they became more capable fathers.[iii]

 If the real issue is your marriage, then really focus on that for a period of time.
 Give yourself 6 months where you limp through the parenting, but really take care of your marriage.

 What Caleb sees happening when he is counselling couples with kids is that once their marriage is stabilized they go back to some of the long-term, outstanding things they’ve never solved and they figure out how to work their way through them.
-This doesn’t happen though, until the marriage calms down and they’re connecting again and learning to relate to each other.
-At this point they can work through the parenting issues.
+This doesn’t happen though until the marriage calms down and they’re connecting again and learning to relate to each other.
+At this point, they can work through parenting issues.

 Basically, it all comes back to communication.
 The better you are at communicating with each other, the less conflict you’ll have in parenting or even co-parenting relationships.[iv]
 At the end of the day, these are issues you need to talk through, so once again it comes back to communication.